EMDR: Evidence-based, body connecting therapy for lasting healing

 There are eight phases to EMDR therapy.
 The first three phases will be gathering history and making sure you have the resources to move to the next phase.
 Phases four-seven are typically done in one session.
 They are about activating the brain, then calming it down and rewiring the body.
 Phase eight is re-evaluation which usually happens the session after a reprocessing session to check what changed between sessions, if something is still upsetting and then we move onto the next target (pain point, memory or lies).

-A body-mind-and spirit approach
+EMDR is a body-mind-and spirit approach

 This brain and body based approach helps the brain move through stuck places, thoughts, memories and body sensations.
 It important to feel trauma to release and heal it (which is different than just talking about the pain or reliving it!)